 Bend Brewing Co.

 Known as “The BBC” by the locals since it opened 20 years ago, Bend Brewing Co. is the Central Oregon version of your local watering hole.
-Small and narrow, the pub is located in downtown Bend and has great views of Mirror Pond from the patio.
+Small and narrow, the pub is located in downtown Bend and has great views of Mirror Pond from the newly expanded patio and backyard.
 Ask for a High Desert Hefe or a Big Eddy Bitter and you can’t go wrong.
 Food wise, the fish and chips are among the best in the region and the wings might actually be tops in Central Oregon.

 Three Creeks Brewing Co.